Missouri rental applications empower landlords to collect the exact details they need to make smarter leasing decisions when choosing tenants.

 Missouri Application Laws

-Along with federal rules, Missouri state law limits what landlords can ask in a rental application and when they can lawfully reject an applicant based on details they receive.
+Along with federal regulations, Missouri law limits what landlords can ask in a rental application and when they can lawfully reject an applicant based on the information they receive.

 Missouri’s Human Rights Act (MHRA) mirrors the federal Fair Housing Act by banning housing discrimination based on race, color, sex, national origin, religion, disability, and familial status.
-It also adds ancestry as a protected class, giving tenants further protection under state law (MRS § 213.040).
+It also adds ancestry as a protected class, giving tenants additional protection under state law (Mo.
+Rev. Stat. § 213.040).

-Source of income: As of May 2025, Missouri landlords can legally deny applicants based on their source of income.
-House Bill 595 prohibits cities from enacting local ordinances that ban this practice, undoing protections in cities that include Kansas City, St. Louis, Columbia, Webster Groves, and Clayton.
-Landlords statewide may now reject tenants who receive Housing Choice Vouchers, Social Security benefits, and veterans’ benefits.
+Source of income: Missouri landlords can legally deny applicants based on their source of income.
+State law also prevents cities from enacting local ordinances banning this practice, thereby limiting protections in cities like Kansas City, St. Louis, Columbia, Webster Groves, and Clayton.
+Landlords statewide can reject tenants who receive Housing Choice Vouchers, Social Security benefits, or veterans’ benefits (House Bill 595).

-Criminal history: Missouri landlords can consider criminal history during the screening process, but they must avoid blanket bans that can disproportionately affect protected groups under the Fair Housing Act.
-In Kansas City, however, a 2025 ordinance adds criminal history as a protected class, making it illegal to discriminate against formerly incarcerated applicants.
+Criminal history: Missouri landlords can consider criminal history during screening, but they must avoid blanket bans that may disproportionately impact protected groups under the federal FHA.
+In Kansas City, however, a 2025 ordinance adds criminal history to the list of protected classes, making it illegal to discriminate against formerly incarcerated applicants (Kansas City Ordinance 241074).

-Eviction history: Landlords across Missouri may reject applicants with prior evictions, provided they apply the same screening standards to everyone.
+Eviction history: Landlords across Missouri may reject applicants with prior evictions, provided they apply the same screening standards to every applicant.

-Sexual orientation & gender identity: Even though Missouri state law doesn’t list sexual orientation or gender identity as protected classes, federal law still prohibits landlords from discriminating against rental applicants based on either trait (Fair Housing Act; HUD Directive 2021-01).
+Sexual orientation & gender identity: Missouri law does not list sexual orientation or gender identity as protected classes.
+However, federal law prohibits discrimination based on sex, which courts have interpreted to include sexual orientation and gender identity.

 Pets, ESAs, and Service Animals